A visual system project to present a fictitious season of exhibitions by Ryoji Ikeda- a Japanese electronic composer and visual artist.

-A self initiated project to introduce and allow discussion of the topic of perseverance to children.
+A self initiated project inspired by the song Whalien 52 (BTS), to introduce and allow discussion of the topic of perseverance to children.
 It features a whale named Holly- based on the 52 Hertz whale.

 The 52 Hertz whale is known as the loneliest whale in the world.
 It sings at 52 Hertz but this range is not recognised by other whales, resulting in no response from other whales.
 Nevertheless, the lonely whale continues swimming and singing.